BEER, WINE AND DRINKS IN ANCIENT MESOPOTAMIA

 Lion-shaped rhyton

-Evidence of winemaking from forth millennium B.C. (the late Uruk period) has been found in the city-states of Uruk and Tello in southern Iraq and the Elamite capital of Susa in Iran.
-The Babylonian and Egyptian found that if they crushed grapes or warmed and moisten grain, the covered mush would bubble and produce drink with a kick.
+Evidence of winemaking from fourth millennium B.C. (the late Uruk period) has been found in the city-states of Uruk and Tello in southern Iraq and the Elamite capital of Susa in Iran.
+The Babylonians and Egyptians found that if they crushed grapes or warmed and moisten grain, the covered mush would bubble and produce drink with a kick.
 Ancient beer was thick and nutritious.
 The fermentation process added essential B vitamins and amino acids converted from yeast.╒

 It has been argued that beer was preferred over wine because beer-producing barley grows better in the hot, dry climate of southern Iraq than wine-producing grapes.
 Cylinder seals from the Early Dynastic period (2900-2350 B.C.) show monarchs and the courtiers drinking beer from large jars with straws.
 Another beverage, possibly wine, was consumed from hand-held cups and goblets.